 - In the Events Module, decide whether you want your path to start with a specific event, or end with one:

-- To view the actions or events users take after a given event, select starting with from the Event paths taken dropdown menu.
+- To view the actions or events users take after a given event, select starting with from the Paths within sessions dropdown menu.

-- To view the events users take before a given event, select ending with from the Event paths taken dropdown menu.
+- To view the events users take before a given event, select ending with from the Paths within sessions dropdown menu.

 - Select the starting (or ending) event.
 Unlike many other Amplitude charts, Pathfinder requires you to choose a specific event that is instrumented in Amplitude; choosing Any Event is not supported.

 - If desired, add properties to your starting event by clicking on + Filter by, selecting the property name, and specifying the property value you’re interested in.